Solutions of Second Order Schr\"odinger Wave Equations Near Static Black Holes and Strong Singularities of the Potentials: Finite Propagation Speed of Solutions of the Schr o dindger Wave Equation. Essential Self-Adjointness of the Schr o dinger Operator.

 It is clear that for any compact $K\subset M$ in the definition of $g$ we can find a finite cover $\mathcal{V}_{\beta}$ of $K$, so that $g$ belongs to the space stated in the lemma formulation. \end{proof}

-Now we turn to the study of the GFPS, and we will investigate how the domain of dependence for the Cauchy problem~\eqref{eqn:hyperbolic-equation-main} changes with time; the next two lemmae and a theorem help us better understand the nature of propagation in the intersection of neighborhoods of regular, singular, or infinity points or domains.
+Now, we turn to the study of the GFPS, and we investigate how the domain of dependence for the Cauchy problem~\eqref{eqn:hyperbolic-equation-main} changes with time; the next three lemmas and a theorem help us better understand the nature of propagation in the intersection of neighborhoods of regular, singular, or infinity points or domains.